Kakao: 2014–2019: Expansion and diversification

-2016–present: New business model
+In January 2016, Kakao acquired a 76.4% stake in LOEN Entertainment, a large South Korean entertainment company, for $1.5 billion; it was later rebranded to Kakao M. In April 2017, Kakao Pay was spun off from Kakao.

 Kakao was approved by South Korean regulators to become the nation's first internet-only bank in 2017.
 The internet bank engages in the same business as commercial banks, including processing deposits, loans and wiring money.
-Consumers will no longer need to visit a bank to open a new bank account or to get a loan.
-Kakao's business plan was considered innovative, and the company's business model was expected to secure sizable customer sign-ups relatively easily, based on the users of KakaoTalk, which is the country's most popular messaging application.
+Consumers no longer need to visit a bank to open a new bank account or to get a loan.
+Kakao's business plan was considered innovative, and the company's business model was expected to secure sizable customer sign-ups relatively easily from KakaoTalk's users.

-Although K Bank eventually became South Korea's first Internet-only bank having been launched several months prior, Kakao Bank immediately attracted more customers; 820,000 within four days of its launch on 27 July 2017.
+Although K Bank eventually became South Korea's first Internet-only bank, having launched several months prior, Kakao Bank immediately attracted more customers; 820,000 within four days of launch on 27 July 2017.
 The dedicated Kakao Bank app itself was downloaded 1.5 million times within the same period.
 The bank had 3.5 million customers after a month.
 These figures trounced the 400,000 users that K-Bank amassed within 100 days of its existence.

 By 26 September 2017, Kakao Bank lent ₩1.4 trillion ($1.2 billion), constituting 40 percent of the total loans in all of South Korea for that particular month.
 The bank's unprecedented expansion is seen as an exception to the closure of banks, particularly foreign-owned institutions.
 The fledgling performance of these banks is being blamed on the high cost of maintaining brick-and-mortar operations and the popularity of internet finance among Korean consumers.

-On 10 March 2015, Daum Kakao launched its KakaoTaxi service that allows users to call a taxi using the KakaoTaxi application.
-About 600,000 taxi consumers used the ride-hailing platform every day within eight months of its launch.

-In 2017, KakaoTaxi was renamed to Kakao T. The service includes the premium extension Kakao Taxi Black, which allows users to book rides in Seoul via the messenger app, exclusively carried in luxury cars such as Mercedes Benz, Lexus, and BMW.
-Fares for the premium service start at ₩8,000.
+In 2017, KakaoTaxi was renamed to Kakao T. The service includes the premium extension Kakao Taxi Black, which allows users to book rides in Seoul via the messenger app, exclusively carried in cars from luxury brands such as Mercedes Benz, Lexus, and BMW.
+Fares for the premium service started at ₩8,000.
 Kakao announced plans to expand the offering to other Korean cities within the following year.
+In November 2017, Kakao launched the Kakao Mini smart speaker, featuring integrated KakaoTalk functionality.
+In March 2018, Rim Ji-hoon stepped down and was replaced by vice presidents Yeo Min-soo and Joh Su-yong as co-CEOs.
 Kakao announced in April 2019 that they would be launching an e-bike sharing service with an initial fleet of 400 bikes across two major cities.